Glossary

 Learn more

-Scalability in the realm of Artificial Intelligence (AI) and machine learning (ML) is the capacity of a system, model, or infrastructure to manage a growing workload effectively.
-It's about ensuring consistent performance and efficiency as demands increase, whether it's handling larger datasets, more users, or more complex computations.
-For AI applications transitioning from development to real-world deployment, scalability is not just beneficial—it's essential.
+Scalability in the realm of Artificial Intelligence (AI) and machine learning (ML) refers to the ability of a system, model, or infrastructure to handle an increasing amount of work gracefully and efficiently.
+It ensures that as demands grow—whether through larger datasets, more users, or increased computational complexity—the system maintains consistent performance and responsiveness.
+For AI applications moving from research prototypes to real-world deployment, scalability is a critical requirement for success and sustainability.

 Importance of Scalability